Sandali05/Lung-Cancer-Risk-Prediction/frontend/README.md

 If you build locally and want to mimic the GitHub Pages output you can set `GITHUB_ACTIONS=true GITHUB_REPOSITORY=<owner>/<repo>` before running `npm run build`.
 As an alternative, set `NEXT_PUBLIC_GITHUB_PAGES_BASE=<repo-name>` to explicitly control the exported base path.
+The build step automatically writes an empty `.nojekyll` file into the export directory so GitHub Pages serves the `_next` assets without Jekyll interference.

 After the static files are generated they need to be served from a branch that GitHub Pages watches.
 The example GitHub Actions workflow publishes the